adambard/learnxinyminutes-docs/solidity.html.markdown

 execution of smart contracts, without requiring centralized or trusted parties.

-Solidity is a statically typed, contract programming language that has similarities to Javascript and C. Like objects in OOP, each contract contains state variables, functions, and common data types.
+Solidity is a statically typed, contract programming language that has similarities to JavaScript and C. Like objects in OOP, each contract contains state variables, functions, and common data types.
 Contract-specific features include modifier (guard) clauses, event notifiers for listeners, and custom global variables.